-Council only remits rates on Māori land; it does not allow postponements because it considers that postponing the requirement to pay rates does not support the objectives of this policy.
+Council only remits rates on Māori land, it does not allow postponements.
 In determining this policy the Council has considered those matters set out in Schedule 11 of the Local Government Act 2002 and the principles set out in the Preamble to Te Ture Whenua Māori Act 1993.

-To support the principles set out in the Preamble to Te Ture Whenua Māori Act 1993 by supporting Māori ownership, use, occupation and development of their lands.
+To support the principles set out in the Preamble to Te Ture Whenua Māori Act 1993 by supporting Māori ownership, use, occupation and development their lands.